 In yoga, one of the things that you learn is to breathe THROUGH the move.
 That means that instead of holding your breath and trying to look like a chicken pretending to be an ox holding a tree while it eats a crow (I’m almost pretty sure that’s a pose), you’re supposed to breathe through the entire move.
 That means that you take a breath to get ready to move and that you breathe while you’re moving.

 Imagine that you’ve got a project that you’re working on.
-Rather than hold your breath until you’re done, you need to breath the whole time.
+Rather than hold your breath until you’re done, you need to breathe the whole time.
 There’s a secret about breathing that many people don’t know.
 It’s an ancient secret, almost unheard of in western civilization, but one that I have been lucky enough to stumble upon.

 Breathing sends oxygen to your brain and you need oxygen to think and also, to live.
 So breathe.
 Don’t hold your breath while you’re thinking or doing.
 You’re literally getting dumber by the second.

 I come from a football background.
 Pain is part of the equation.
 When I was rehabbing from a knee injury I was told that the more I could stand, the better for my rehab.
 So imagine my surprise when, during my 3rd yoga class, my instructor told me that pain wasn’t the purpose of yoga.
-I mean, thus far it had not been my experience that yoga and pain weren’t the same thing.
+I mean, thus far it had not been my experience that yoga and pain weren’t the same things.
 But then I started to think about it.

 People don’t do yoga because they want to feel bad.
 They do yoga because they want to feel great.
 And you shouldn’t start a business because you want to feel bad.
 Why would anyone want to start a business in order to feel bad?
 Turns out…SO many people.